About 8 in 10 American voters say the Trump-Biden debate did not influence their choice.

 The incumbent's performance has left Democrats so worried that the question is whether to support his candidacy at the national convention in Chicago in August or look for a replacement.
 However, many of the head of the White House's associates came to his defense.

-US Vice President Kamala Harris said that although President Biden had a “slow start”, he “finished strong”.
+US Vice President Kamala Harris said that while President Biden had a "slow start", he "finished strong".
 And she noted: a 90-minute speech should not overshadow three and a half years of his work, when so much is at stake.

 The 46th president himself believes that he did a good job.
 But what do Americans think?
 About 8 in 10 voters say the debate did not influence their choice, according to a CNN snap poll.
 At the same time, Biden's perception rating fell by 6% compared to a similar poll before the debate; and Trump's perception rating increased by 3%.
 67% of surveyed viewers agreed that the Republican won the debate.